AutoBench/AutoBench/README.md

 - This version of AutoBench is the first public version after paper acceptation.

-- The circuit_type file in data/HDLBits is only for reference.
+- The circuit_type file in data/HDLBits is only for reference but not used in our work.
 In AutoBench workflow, the circuit type of each task is discriminated in Stage 0.

 - During its development phase, Autobench was also referred to by the project names "TaistBench" and "ChatBench".